MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-identity-providers.md

 ### OAuth 2 generic provider

-This identity provider can be used with any generic OAuth 2 service provider and has the most flexibility, but requires the most configuration parameters.
+The settings shown can be used with any generic OAuth 2 service provider and provide the most flexibility, but require the most configuration parameters.
 With this configuration you specify the URL templates, the query string templates, and the body templates for authorization, refresh, and token conversion.
 For the values you enter, you can see how parameters to the various URls, query strings, and bodies are in curly braces {}.

 [!INCLUDE [generic-provider-oauth2-settings](~/includes/authentication/auth-generic-provider-oauth2-settings.md)]